 In addition to the sizable grant program, the Enviva Forest Conservation Fund is underpinned by two bottomland forest stewardship pillars that expand Enviva’s commitment to protecting the region’s forests and environmentally sensitive areas:

-Enviva Holdings, LP is the world’s largest producer of wood pellets, a renewable and sustainable energy source used to generate electricity and heat.
-Enviva owns and operates six plants in the southeastern United States that produce about 2.2 million metric tons of wood pellets annually.
-The company exports its pellets primarily to power plants in the UK and Europe that previously were fueled by coal, enabling them to reduce their carbon footprint by about 80 percent.
+Enviva Inc. is the world’s largest producer of wood pellets, a renewable and sustainable energy source used to generate electricity and heat.
+Enviva owns and operates ten plants with a combined production capacity of approximately 6.2 million metric tons per year.
+The company exports its pellets primarily to power plants in the UK, Europe and Japan that previously were fueled by coal, enabling them to reduce their carbon footprint by about 80 percent.
 Enviva makes its pellets using sustainable practices that protect Southern forests, employs about 600 people and supports many other businesses in the rural South, where jobs and economic opportunity are sometimes scarce.

 The U.S. Endowment for Forestry and Communities is a not-for-profit corporation established in 2006 at the request of the governments of the United States and Canada.
 The Endowment works collaboratively with partners in the public and private sectors to advance systemic, transformative and sustainable change for the health and vitality of the nation’s working forests and forest-reliant communities.

 “The coastal forests of Virginia are a precious natural resource, and the Enviva Forest Conservation Fund will play an important role in protecting and conserving them.
 Programs such as the Enviva Forest Conservation Fund help families and other landowners keep these forests as forests for generations to come.
 Both our environment and our communities benefit when private industry develops and supports these types of conservation efforts.”